k2view-academy/K2View-Academy/articles/39_discovery_catalog/04_plugin_framework.md

 </tr>
 </tbody>
 </table>

-**Data Profiling**

-The purpose of the Data Profiling is to classify the source fields based on their **data**.
-Among other goals, the profiling helps to identify which Catalog entities store sensitive information and should therefore be masked.

-The plugin runs on a data snapshot, extracted from the data source, and executes the profiling rules.

-- If the field's data match a rule, a **Classification** property is added to the field's properties with a value such as **email**, **gender**, or **credit card**.
-If a match is found for more than one rule, only one property is created (the one with the higher score).

-- If this classification type is defined as PII in the data_profiling MTable, the PII property is set to true in the field's properties.

-The profiling rules are defined in a built-in **data_profiling** MTable.
-The access to this MTable is available in the Web Studio using the MTableLookup Actor.
-If needed, you can modify the rules by creating a **data_profiling** MTable in your project, with the same structure as the built-in MTable.

-**Matching by Field Name**

-The purpose of this plugin is to identify possible links between the data source nodes in order to create additional ***refers to*** relations.
-This plugin is especially useful when, for example, a data source has no PK-FK relations or when cross-schema relations need to be established.

-The matching algorithm works, each time, on comparing 2 field names of 2 different datasets.
-Prior to matching, formatting rules are applied in order to "normalize" the field names (e.g. remove underscore ‘_’, convert to lower-case).

-If a match is found, the plugin estimates the link direction: which field is a PK and which one is an FK.

 Eventually, the relation is created with a score - a probability that the match is correct.

-**Nullability Check By Field Data**
+**Data Regex Classifier**

+The purpose of *Data Regex Classifier* is to classify the source fields based on their **data**.
+Among other goals, this classification helps to identify which Catalog entities store sensitive information and should therefore be masked.

+The plugin runs on a data snapshot, extracted from the source, and executes the regular expressions defined in a built-in **data_profiling** MTable.

+If the field's data match a regex, a **Classification** property is added to the field's properties with a value such as **EMAIL**.
+If a match is found for more than one regex, only one property is created  - the one with higher score.

+The access to the **data_profiling** MTable is available in the Web Studio using the [MTableLookup Actor](/articles/19_Broadway/actors/09_MTable_actors.md).
+If needed, you can modify the regular expressions by creating a **data_profiling** MTable in your project, with the same structure as the built-in MTable.

+**Metadata Regex Classifier**

+The purpose of *Data Regex Classifier* is to classify the source fields based on their **metadata**.

+The matching rules are defined using regular expressions in a built-in **metadata_profiling** MTable.

+If the field's data match a regex, a **Classification** property is added to the field's properties with a value such as **NAME**.
+If a match is found for more than one regex, only one property is created  - the one with higher score.

+The access to the **metadata_profiling** MTable is available in the Web Studio using the [MTableLookup Actor](/articles/19_Broadway/actors/09_MTable_actors.md).
+If needed, you can modify the regular expressions by creating a **metadata_profiling** MTable in your project, with the same structure as the built-in MTable.

+**Classification PII Marker**

+The purpose of *Classification PII Marker* is to go over all fields which have got the **Classification** property (by either one of the above plugins)  and to add the **PII** property.

+The rules whether the classification type is defined as PII (true) or not (false) are defined in a built-in **pii_profiling** MTable.

+The access to the **pii_profiling** MTable is available in the Web Studio using the [MTableLookup Actor](/articles/19_Broadway/actors/09_MTable_actors.md).
+If needed, you can modify the regular expressions by creating a **pii_profiling** MTable in your project, with the same structure as the built-in MTable.

+**NULL Percentage**

 The purpose of this plugin is to check the % of null values per column, in the selected data snapshot.